mitchtabian/Poker-Stats/README.md

 		- Make which tournaments you want to get summary for selectable.
 Like if I've been in 10 but only want summary of 8.
 1. Design a landing page
 	1. On mobile optimize for quickly creating or joining a tournament
 1. TournamentGroup?
 Think this through with some diagrams
 1. Analaytics based on TournamentGroup
 	- Basically this would just extend the per-user analytics
+1. Add a notes field to the tournament.
+	- That way I can write a note saying: "data is slightly wrong becuase a split elimination occurred between x players or whatver"

 ## TODO (after app is fully functional)
 1. Optimize everything for mobile.
 (I think this is already done, but confirm)